Ice and Climate

 from these records using data combined with models.

-The course is based on lectures and computer experiments where the students will use programming tools (e.g. MATLAB or Python) for creating models of ice sheet evolution, ice sheet time scales and ice sheet temperatures.
+The course is based on lectures and computer experiments where the students will use programming tools (e.g. Python) for creating models of ice sheet evolution, ice sheet time scales and ice sheet temperatures.
 The course will cover the following subjects:

 - Ice sheet flow and evolution, with focus on the role of ice flow and climate on the extent, thickness, and internal stratigraphy.